 - Wages = Basic Salary only

-- Companies could keep Basic as low as 30–35% of CTC
+- Companies kept Basic as low as 30–35% of CTC

 - Higher take-home, lower retirement savings